Are you a blazing fast typist? Have you always had a knack for taking notes? Do you want an online job?

 Average pay: $10 to $15 per hour.

-You can apply to Scribie by filling out an application and then completing their writing test.
+You can apply for an online transcription job with Scribie by filling out an application and then completing their writing test.
 If you pass, you’ll begin receiving assignments and earning by the audio hour.

 What it is: Wide range of transcription services, from captions to foreign subtitles to documents.